hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

 Let's get into the course: Maker100 Leaders Robotics.

-Pre-engineers can be leaders, but leaders do not need to be pre-engineers.
+Pre-engineers can be leaders, but leaders do not have to be pre-engineers.

 Pre-engineers do not have to become engineers either.
 They gain skills that work across many fields.